Banerjee2021/CallConverse/README.md

 ## What is it?

-This code sample demonstrates a one-to-one and group video call application built with [Video SDK RTC Javascript SDK](https://docs.videosdk.live/javascript/guide/video-and-audio-calling-api-sdk/javascript-sdk)
+This code sample demonstrates a one-to-one and group video call application built with [CallConverse](https://docs.videosdk.live/javascript/guide/video-and-audio-calling-api-sdk/javascript-sdk)

 - Built for serverless video calling experience.
 - Scale it upto 5,000 participants with low code.